ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 &nbsp;

-**Understanding and debugging error messages.**
+**To understand and debug error messages.**
 This can be very helpful since error messages can be very long and contain a lot of information, which is ideal for LLM's.
 Sometimes they can also be harder to understand if you don't have a lot of knowledge of the framework you are using.
-Tho, one has to be careful as to not every time they see an error to jump to the nearest LLM, as debugging is a crucial skill for a developer.
+Though, one has to be careful as to not every time they see an error to jump to the nearest LLM, as debugging is a crucial skill for a developer.
 You are not always going to be allowed to use a LLM out in a  job.
-Therefor, we tried to mostly use it, after being stock on error for an extended period of time.
+Therefore, we restricted its usage to only after being stuck on an error for an extended period of time.
 &nbsp;

-**Writing some HTML and CSS code.**
+**To write some HTML, JS and CSS code.**
-Since we don't have a lot of knowledge regarding HTML and CSS, but we have a fairly great programming understanding, we can quite effectively work with an LLM to generate,  HTML and CSS quickly.
+Since we don't have a lot of knowledge regarding HTML, JS and CSS, but we have a fairly great programming understanding, we can quite effectively work with an LLM to generate this code quickly.
 &nbsp;

-**Understand and discussing code.**
+**To understand and discuss code.**
 If you don't have other people around, this can be very helpful, especially if you find some code online, whether it's from a stack overflow post, or if it's documentation.
 When learning a new language or framework, this can especially be helpful, since you don't know a lot of the tricks yet.
 &nbsp;

-Overall, the use of LLM's speed-up our development process, and helped us get a better understanding of c# and dot net.
+Overall, the use of LLM's sped up our development process and helped us get a better understanding of C# and dotnet.
+With that, it must be said that as per Helge's recommendation, the entire group has strongly reevaluated their predisposition to utilize LLM's, given its environmental implications.
+The frequency of usage saw a decline throughout the project, only peaking at difficult moments or tasks that required assistance in the form of personalized guidance.